 Some say that it is natural for youngsters to want to go out and explore.
 First off, it's not true.
 Nationally, more than 80 percent of students who go on to college go to college in the state where they graduated from high school.
 Second, there is something that can be done about it.
 Simply put, we have to tell them we want them to stay.
 More than 7,000 of our best and brightest have accepted the UA Scholars Award since its inception.
 Many of these young people, who would have gone “outside” and not come home, are home.
 We didn’t change the nature of those students; we changed their awareness and their opportunity.
 The icing on the cake is the little understood fact that many of our students take advantage of a wide range of exchange programs with universities in the lower forty-eight and with several foreign universities, so our students can have it all.

 Today the UA Scholars are changing the University; tomorrow they will change the state.

 Funding for the UA Scholars Program

-Earnings from the Land Grant Trust Fund are used to fund, among other things, the UA Scholars Program.
+The UA Scholars Program is funded solely by the University of Alaska through its land endowment.
 This program is the cornerstone of the University of Alaska's effort to retain in the state and to educate Alaska's brightest graduating high school seniors.